 Goldfish create waste, which feeds algae near the coast.
 Their feeding habits not only reduce water clarity, they can also ultimately cause a drop in water oxygen.
 This in turn increases water temperatures, which then destroys the natural habitat for young, juvenile fish.
 Goldfish root around in the mud, making the waters murky and suspends sediment.

 Goldfish have been in Lake Tahoe since the 1990’s.
 Because Lake Tahoe is a huge tourist attraction for boating, hiking, cycling, and swimming, biologists have been employed in an effort to maintain the waters pristine.
 They found that goldfish are becoming an invasive species.
-In 2011, biologists found a 14.2 inch goldfish weighing over three pounds.
+In 2011, Melbourne Wildlife Control found a 14.2 inch goldfish weighing over three pounds.

 Not only are goldfish a problem to Lake Tahoe, but also pollution and climate change have become problems to the Lake Tahoe ecosystem.
 Thus, with all the challenges to Lake Tahoe, goldfish can be a factor that may tip the balance to an entirely different type of lake composition.
 In 2011, Nevada passed a law making it illegal to dump goldfish and other invasive fish.